1967 NHL expansion: Aftermath

-The St. Louis Blues immediately made an impact by appearing in three consecutive Stanley Cup Finals in the first three years, but were swept in each.
+The St. Louis Blues immediately made an impact by appearing in three consecutive Stanley Cup Final in the first three years, but were swept in each.
 Their first Stanley Cup title in came 49 years after their previous finals appearance.
 Although they were the first team from the expansion to reach the finals, the Blues were the last of the five active 1967 teams to win the Stanley Cup.

 After the 1969–70 season, the league moved Chicago to the West Division and altered the playoff format to force Eastern and Western teams to face each other prior to the final.
 Until 1974, no expansion team defeated an Original Six team in a playoff series or even reached the Final again.
 That season, the Philadelphia Flyers, who had steadily built a strong team, defeated Boston to win the Stanley Cup.
-The Flyers repeated as champions in 1975 by defeating the Buffalo Sabres in the first modern Stanley Cup Finals to not feature an Original Six club.
+The Flyers repeated as champions in 1975 by defeating the Buffalo Sabres in the first modern Stanley Cup Final to not feature an Original Six club.
 As of the end of the 2016–17 NHL season, which marked the 50th season for the 1967 expansion teams, the Flyers are the most successful of the expansion team in terms of all-time points percentage (.576), second only to the Montreal Canadiens (.590) in NHL history.
-Additionally, the Flyers have the most appearances in the league semi-finals (known as the conference finals since the season) out of all 26 expansion teams with 16 and the most Stanley Cup Finals appearances with a total of eight.
+Additionally, the Flyers have the most appearances in the league semi-finals (known as the conference finals since the season) out of all 26 expansion teams with 16 and the most Stanley Cup Final appearances with a total of eight.

 The Pittsburgh Penguins were largely unsuccessful in the beginning, failing to win their division until the 1990–91 season, but accumulated draft picks and built a strong team that won two consecutive Stanley Cups in 1991 and 1992.
 In 2009, the Penguins became the first of the 1967 expansion teams to win three Cups.
 Then in 2016, Pittsburgh tied the New York Rangers (an Original Six team) and the New York Islanders (a 1972 expansion team) with four Cups.
 After successfully defending their title the following year, the franchise tied the Edmonton Oilers (at five Cups), with the Oilers joining the league in the 1979 merger with the WHA.